 By Tambay A. Obenson | Shadow and Act August 30, 2013 at 7:25PM

-But really, if you're a reader of this site, and you live in France, I'd love to read your reactions to a series like this.
+But, really, if you live in France, I'd love to read your reactions to a series like this.
 Granted it's Al Jazeera, a network that I actually trust and watch a lot of very informative, thoughtful, useful content on.
 However, I don't like to make assumptions.

-Al Jazeera presents a 3-part series that the network says will tell the story of blacks in France - a long history of segregation, racism, protest, violence, culture and community building - from the turn of the 20th century until the present day.
+Al Jazeera presents a 3-part series that the network says tells the story of blacks in France - a long history of segregation, racism, protest, violence, culture and community building - from the turn of the 20th century until the present day.